 - Other (any other regular monthly costs you have)

 Once you have a better understanding of your average monthly expenses, we recommend saving enough to cover at least 3 to 6 months worth of expenses in case of job loss or unexpected expenses like house or auto-repairs, illness, natural disasters or pet emergencies.

 Emergency expenses in Alberta

 As of July 2019, Alberta’s unemployment rate was 7.0%, which is 1.3% higher than the national rate.
 While job loss is a concern for most people, the boom-and-bust tendencies of Alberta’s oil-based economy make it an especially pertinent issue for Albertans.
 According to this Globe and Mail article, ‘Twenty-nine per cent [of Canadians] said their savings would only last one month or less.”
-It is best practice to save up 6 months worth of living expenses to account for the possibility of job loss and give yourself some time to find new employment.
+As mentioned above, it is best practice to save up 3 to 6 months worth of living expenses to account for the possibility of job loss and give yourself some time to find new employment.
 For example, if your monthly expenses are $5,000, you should have $30,000 stashed away in an emergency fund.

 For the increasing percentage of Albertans who are self-employed or employed as contractors, there’s a built-in sense of job insecurity.
 It’s often impossible for self-employed people to predict future income, even when they are currently able to find steady work.

 Auto accidents and repairs

 The most recent statistics show that 4.23% of licensed Albertan drivers were in a reportable collision in 2016.
 While most collisions aren’t fatal, 90.4% of collisions in Alberta in 2016 resulted in property damage over $2,000.